1) Make navigation instant

 2) Turn command history into a knowledge base

-- Aliases for intent:
+Aliases for intent

 gst,gco,gpfare faster than full commands. - Use history search (Ctrl+R) aggressively; it’s “documentation” you already trust.

-- Capture recurring sequences as scripts in
+Capture recurring sequences

 scripts/(versioned, shareable).